Back to Top

 Mississippi’s Arab-Americans

-Originally published April 29, 2024 Happy Arab-American Heritage Month!
+Happy Arab-American Heritage Month!
 Did you know that members of the Arab ethnic group began immigrating to Mississippi in the 1870s?
 These people were mainly Christians from Lebanon and Syria and settled in Jackson, Meridian, railroad towns, and along the Mississippi River.
-According to the US Census, nearly 2,000 Arabs […]
+According to the US Census, nearly 2,000 Arabs and people of Arab descent lived […]

 Continue reading . . .
 Mississippi’s Arab-Americans